 What's this all about?

-A few remnants from the old education oriented website (which was called "How to Survive in Your Native Land") remain, but new stuff is being added.
-Some things are from recent writing but much will be daily or weekly observations, reviews, screeds, etc. Like the title of the site, tongue will often be firmly in cheek and a sense of humor must be present (or adjacent) at all times.
-Please feel free to respond to any and everything that appears here (firstname.lastname@example.org).
+A few remnants from the old education oriented website (which was called "How to Survive in Your Native Land") remain, but new items have been added.
+Some things are from recent writing but much is daily or weekly observations, reviews, screeds, etc. Like the title of the site, tongue is often be firmly in cheek and a sense of humor should be present (or adjacent) at all times.
+Please respond to anything and everything that appears here (email@example.com) --- some material is designed to provoke reactions.
 Hopefully, some thought-provoking ideas will pop up now and then.
 So, fasten your seat belt, roll down the window, and "leave the gun, take the cannoli."

 * For those who may not know this reference (or may be offended by the "gun" imagery) please see The Godfather, Part One.

 "When character actor Richard Castellano (Clemenza), orders his henchmen to whack Paulie Gatto in the parked car, he said the words, “Leave the gun,” and was then struck with an inspired improv and added, “Take the cannoli.”
 The Godfather has supplied many quotable lines, and that is surely one of them." (http://filmschoolrejects.com/news/leave-the-gun-take-the-cannoli-and-other-godfather-stories.php)

 * PLEASE NOTE: This is a website, not a blog, so COMMENTS need to be emailed to

 Most content is edited by Carol Marie Bjork